So, you’ve finally arrived in France.

 And one more thing…

-If you liked this post, then you’ll love FluentU.
-FluentU takes videos like music videos, commercials, news, and inspiring talks and make them into French learning experiences.
+We’d be remiss if we didn’t tell you about the FluentU app.
+Like the website, the FluentU app takes videos like music videos, commercials, news, and inspiring talks and make them into French learning experiences.
 FluentU lets you learn real French – the same way that people speak it in real life.
 FluentU has a diverse range of great content.
 Videos like movie trailers, funny commercials, and web series, as you can see here:

 FluentU makes it really easy to watch French videos with interactive captions.
 What does this mean?
 You can tap on any word to see an image, definition, and useful examples.